Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 This is implemented as core wallet-policy functionality, not as an extension.
 The existing `MultisigWallet` implementation remains the compatibility path for conventional M-of-N wallets.
-Miniscript policies may contain multisig fragments, but may also contain timelocks, alternatives, thresholds, conditional branches, and Taproot paths that cannot be represented by one global M/N value.
+Miniscript policies may contain multisig fragments, but may also contain timelocks, alternatives, thresholds, and conditional branches that cannot be represented by one global M/N value.

 ## Implemented

-- Bounded, original Miniscript parser, type analysis, validation, and compiler for the accepted P2WSH and Taproot profiles.
+- Bounded, original Miniscript parser, type analysis, validation, and compiler for the accepted P2WSH profile.
 - Checksummed descriptor and BIP388-style policy-template import.
 - QR and microSD policy transport.
 - Exact ownership proof by comparing the descriptor xpub with the xpub derived